PixelatedLagg/DUtilities/README.md

 # DUtilities
 Some convenient utilities for DSharpPlus.
+Get it from [nuget](https://www.nuget.org/packages/DUtilities).

 ### Event Hooks